BDC Hamburger Icon

 3. Don’t design products that are harmful to users’ health.

 Apps and sites, especially social ones, often exploit people’s inherent desire to belong and guilt them into posting.
-Businesses that deploy apps shouldn’t just track success metrics that show how much engagement they are getting.
+Businesses that deploy apps shouldn’t just track success metrics showing how much engagement they are getting.
 Looking at only these numbers encourages you to design products that can lead to addictive and harmful user behavior.

 Don’t forget the qualitative data as well.
 Find out how you are bringing joy and value to people’s lives and making them feel better about themselves.
 Too much focus on the quantitative instead of the qualitative leads to exploitative behavior.
 Talking to your users is an incredibly important part of the early stages of product design because it allows you to build empathy.
 [Learn how to build a strong brand community.]